-Nature of the company: The applicant must be an innovative company, which would normally be expected to possess more than one of the following characteristics:
+Nature of the Company.
+The applicant must be an innovative company, which would normally be expected to possess more than one of the following characteristics:

-- its success is demonstrated to be attributable to the application to the company's core business of new technologies, innovations and/or a new business model (e.g., a new way of connecting consumers and providers);
+- Its success is demonstrated to be attributable to the application to the company's core business of new technologies, innovations and/or a new business model (e.g., a new way of connecting consumers and providers); - Research and development (R&D) is a significant contributor of its expected value and constitutes a major activity and expense;

-- R&D is a significant contributor of its expected value and constitutes a major activity and expense; - its success is demonstrated to be attributable to its unique features or intellectual property; and/or - it has an outsized market capitalisation/intangible asset value relative to its tangible asset value.
+- Its success is demonstrated to be attributable to its unique features or intellectual property; and/or - It has an outsized market capitalization/intangible asset value relative to its tangible asset value.

-Success of the company: The applicant must demonstrate a track record of high business growth objectively measured by operational metrics, such as business operations, users, customers, unit sales, revenue, profits and/or market value (as appropriate), and its high growth trajectory is expected to continue.
+Success of the Company.
+The applicant must demonstrate a track record of high business growth objectively measured by operational metrics, such as business operations, users, customers, unit sales, revenue, profits and/or market value (as appropriate), and its high-growth trajectory is expected to continue.

-Contribution of WVR beneficiaries: Each WVR beneficiary must have been materially responsible for the growth of the business, by way of the WVR beneficiary's skills, knowledge and/or strategic direction in circumstances where the value of the company is largely attributable or attached to intangible human capital.
+Contribution of WVR Beneficiaries.
+Each WVR beneficiary must have been materially responsible for the growth of the business, by way of the WVR beneficiary's skills, knowledge and/or strategic direction in circumstances where the value of the company is largely attributable or attached to intangible human capital.

-Role of WVR beneficiaries: Each WVR beneficiary must be an individual who has an active executive role within the business and has contributed to a material extent to the ongoing growth of the business, and each of them must be a director of the issuer at the time of listing.
+Role of WVR Beneficiaries.
+Each WVR beneficiary must be an individual who has an active executive role within the business and has contributed materially to the ongoing growth of the business, and each of them must be a director of the issuer at the time of listing.

-External validation: The applicant must have previously received meaningful third-party investment from at least one sophisticated investor (which must remain at the time of the IPO).
+External Validation.
+The applicant must have previously received meaningful third-party investment from at least one sophisticated investor (which must remain at the time of the initial public offering, or IPO).
 Such investors will be required to retain an aggregate 50 percent of their investment for a period of at least six months post-IPO.
 If the applicant is a spin-off from a parent company, it is not subject to the requirement of having received meaningful third-party investment.

-Expected Market Capitalisation
+Expected Market Capitalization